WAN-Solutions/wan24-Core/README.md

 - `DisposableWrapper<T>` for wrapping any (not disposable?) object with the `IDisposable` and `IAsyncDisposable` interface using custom dispose actions during runtime
+- `DisposableAdapter` for adopting the `IDisposableObject` interface from a type which can't extend the `DisposableBase` type
+- Generic object extenions for validating method arguments
+- CLI arguments interpreter

 ## How to get it